cfaguilera20/100-days-of-code/r2-log.md

 ### R2D6 - Jan 29, 2021

 - LinkBridge - Redirect to My investments view, and created the Investments view template.

+### R2D7 - Jan 30, 2021

+- LinkBridge - Connected the investments view with the API.
+Reorganized the navbar and routes.